Student Conduct Programs

 Members of the Rocky Mountain College community have the right to work and study in an environment free of harassment and discrimination.
 Rocky Mountain College strongly disapproves of and forbids the harassment or discrimination of students, faculty or staff members.
 The College will not tolerate harassment or discrimination, which includes harassment or discrimination based on race, color, sex, religion, national origin, citizenship, age, disability, ethnicity, gender identity and/or expression, marital status, place of birth, veteran status, sexual orientation or sexual identity.
 Claims of harassment and discrimination should be reported to the Vice President for Student Life, Director of Human Resources or Campus Counselor, who will help to determine an appropriate course of action based on the nature of the claim, which may include filing a charge of harassment or discrimination via the complaint resolution procedure

 The complaint, hearing, and appeals process for harassment or discrimination incidents can be found here.

-Sexual misconduct and sexual assault are unacceptable and will not be tolerated at Rocky Mountain College.
-The College urges an individual who has been subjected to sexual misconduct or sexual assault to make an official report.
-A report of the matter will be dealt with promptly.
-Confidentiality will be maintained to the extent possible.
-The College is committed to providing information regarding on-and off-campus services and resources to all parties involved.
+Sexual misconduct including, but not limited to: sexual assault, sexual harassment, dating violence, domestic violence, and stalking are unacceptable and will not be tolerated at Rocky Mountain College.
+The College urges an individual who has been subjected to sexual misconduct to make a formal complaint.
+A report of the matter will be dealt with promptly, and confidentiality will be maintained to the extent possible.
+The College is committed to providing information regarding on‐ and off‐campus services and resources to all parties involved.